schase15/schase15.github.io/_posts/2020-07-31-KNN_Algorithm.md

   def get_KNN(self, test_row):
     '''
     Helper method for prediction methods.
-    Will take in one test row and calculate the k nearest neighbors.
+    Will take in one test row and calculate the K Nearest Neighbors.
     Returns a list of nearest neighbors.
     '''